This is the Professional Version.

 Oxygenated blood from the left heart (left atrium or left ventricle) or the aorta shunts to the right heart (right atrium or right ventricle) or the pulmonary artery through an opening or communication between the 2 sides.
 Immediately after birth, pulmonary vascular resistance is high and flow through this communication may be minimal or bidirectional.
 Within the first 24 to 48 h of life, however, the pulmonary vascular resistance progressively falls, at which point blood will increasingly flow from left to right.
 The additional blood flow to the right side increases pulmonary blood flow and pulmonary artery pressure to a varying degree.
 The greater the increase, the more severe the symptoms; a small left-to-right shunt typically does not cause symptoms or signs.

 Blood flow is obstructed, causing a pressure gradient across the obstruction.
 The resulting pressure overload proximal to the obstruction may cause ventricular hypertrophy and HF.
 The most obvious manifestation is a heart murmur, which results from turbulent flow through the obstructed (stenotic) point.
 Examples are congenital aortic stenosis, which accounts for 3 to 6% of congenital heart anomalies, and congenital pulmonary stenosis, which accounts for 8 to 12% (for both, see Overview of Cardiac Valvular Disorders).

 Depending on the anomaly, pulmonary blood flow may be increased (often resulting in HF in addition to cyanosis), normal, or reduced, resulting in cyanosis of variable severity.
 Heart murmurs are variably audible and are not specific.

 Some congenital heart anomalies (eg, bicuspid aortic valve, mild aortic stenosis) do not significantly alter hemodynamics.
 Other anomalies cause pressure or volume overload, sometimes causing HF.
-HF occurs when cardiac output is insufficient to meet the body’s metabolic needs or when the heart cannot adequately handle venous return, causing pulmonary congestion (in left ventricular failure), edema primarily in dependent tissues and abdominal viscera (in right ventricular failure), or both (see Heart Failure (HF)).
+HF occurs when cardiac output is insufficient to meet the body’s metabolic needs or when the heart cannot adequately handle venous return, causing pulmonary congestion (in left ventricular failure), edema primarily in dependent tissues and abdominal viscera (in right ventricular failure), or both (see page Heart Failure).
 HF in infants and children has many causes other than congenital heart anomalies (see Table: Common Causes of Heart Failure in Children).

 Common Causes of Heart Failure in Children